hyperledger-labs/minifabric/README.md

 take last time.

 # To invoke chaincode methods
 Minifab utilizes the -p parameter to invoke a chaincode method.
-The -p parameter should include the method name and its parameters, its format is like the following:
+The -p parameter should include the method name and its parameters, minifab invoke command should follow this format:

 ```
-minifab invoke -n chaincode_name -p '"methodname","p1","p2",...'
+minifab invoke -n chaincodename -p '"methodname","p1","p2",...'
 ```

 Since chaincode invocation very much depends on how the chaincode methods were developed, it is important to know the method before you actually try to invoke it.
 The following two examples invoke the `simple` chaincode `invoke` and `query` methods: